Schinzel/web-blocks/thoughts.md

   - have a page with path "api"
   - have an api with path "page"
   - cannot have a page nor an api with path "static"
+- Project need to be in one dir.
+I.e. io.schinzel.[something]
 - Error handling with html
 - A common JavaScript class to send data to the server with
   - Error handling